feliam/OSXImageLoader/README.md

 OSXImageLoader
 ==============

-A small C program to exercise the core OSX image parsers
+A small C program to call the core OSX image parsers